 Marine Protected Area Network Design Features that Support Resilient Human-Ocean Systems

 In 2013 I lead a collaborative research effort to synthesize the general design guidelines for marine protected area (MPA) networks that strive to meet ecological, governance, social and cultural objectives.
-This work was initially done as a contract for the Kitasoo/XaiXais First Nation and Great Bear Initiative Society, however the report findings have been presented widely, integrated into the DFO-led MPA Network planning initiative, and shared across Canada.
+This work was initially done as a contract for the Kitasoo/XaiXais First Nation and Coastal First Nations Great Bear Initiative, however the report findings have been presented widely and integrated into the ecological design strategies of the Northern Shelf Bioregion MPA Network planning initiative.

-• Species-specific movement and larval duration estimates for a selection of marine species of ecological, economic, cultural and conservation importance in B.C., with recommendations on how this can inform guidelines on the size and spacing of MPA networks in B.C.;
+• Species’ home ranges & larval duration estimates for a selection of valued BC marine species to inform size and spacing of MPA networks in B.C.;

-• Overarching principles from global literature on good governance of MPAs and MPA networks;
+• MPA governance principles from global literature on good governance;

-• Design goals and strategies for achieving different social objectives in MPA and MPA network planning; and
+• Design goals & strategies for achieving different social objectives in MPA network planning; and

-• Opportunities and challenges for integrating local knowledge systems (focus on Traditional Ecological Knowledge) into marine planning and MPA design.
+• Opportunities and challenges for integrating Indigenous knowledge systems into marine planning and MPA design.